YetiYetYet/game-of-life-python/README.md

 ## Usage

-Describe how to use the program, include screenshots or a video if you can.
-For example:

 1. Run the main script.
 2. Follow the instructions in the terminal.
 It will ask to enter a size for the grid, a starting alive probability.
 By default, if you enter nothing, the size will be 10x40 and the starting alive probability will be 0.5.